A new set of tools for goodness-of-fit validation: Composite null hypothesis

 Instead, we base our selection rule on the oracle test

 where large observed values of $\mathcal{T}_{n}=n\mathcal{\,R}_{n}$ are significant.
-This test statistic, which we refer to as BCMR, has been introduced in del Barrio et al. (1999) and further studied in Cs\"{o}rg\H{o} (2003), among others.
-The surrounding theory regarding this test allows its adaptation to some other composite null hypotheses.
+This test statistic, which we refer to as BCMR, has been introduced in del Barrio, Cuesta-Albertos, Matran \& Rodriguez (1999) and further studied in Cs\"{o}rg\H{o} (2003), among others.
+The surrounding theory regarding this test allows its adaptation to some other composite null hypotheses than the Gaussian.
 Hence, the solution below can serve as a template in a variety of important cases.

 Introduce

 Now, given $\ensuremath{n}$ and $\ensuremath{\alpha}$, find by the Monte Carlo method a value $\ensuremath{a=a(n,\alpha;\tilde{\beta})}$ such that, under $\ensuremath{\mathbb{H}}$, $\ensuremath{\textrm{pr}(A(a(n,\alpha;\tilde{\beta}))=1)\geq1-\alpha}$.
 Finally, let $t(n,\alpha)$ be the $\alpha$-level critical value of ${\mathcal T}_n$ and set